 Is it right that I haven’t got life changing injuries today because I wasn’t watching kids playing football or in [feel free to insert the scene of a tragedy here]?

-OK, I’ll spell it out.
+I’ll go further.
 We shouldn’t be asking any living soul to experience what we ask soldiers (and the loved ones of soldiers) to face in our name.
 And we have to keep on asking, not just for the next one hundred years, but for all time to come, because we have illusions about freedom.
 Freedom to take land or oppress people by force.
 Freedom to kill in the name of a cause in a world where we can’t agree on the cause; where one person’s idea of victory is another’s bitterest loss.

 Believe me, I’m not that happy and I ain’t clapping.
 Are people free to commit outrages for all time simply because they want this or they don’t agree with that – or are they not?